 Catherine has also taught courses on the history of Newlyn and Lamorna Artists for Adult Education in Cornwall and is an Arts Society lecturer.
 She believes in sharing the in depth knowledge she has acquired over the years on Cornish art as a curator and writer with like minded art enthusiasts.
 They focus on art history and the appreciation of art from a practical and visual point of view.Her lectures aim to inform and entertain.
 No previous knowledge or experience is required.
 Reading lists and suggested sources of further information are supplied.
 Each session of Catherine's courses last 2 hours with a break at half time, feature Powerpoint slides of paintings and photographs delivered by Catherine but discussion and input from attendants is encouraged.

 Courses cost £144 for all eight weeks.

-Study the History of Cornish Maritime Art from Turner to the Present day
+The Coast of Cornwall in Art from Turner to the Present day

 Study the History of Newlyn School Art from 1880-1940

 This eight week course looks at the development of the early Newlyn school artists from their origins and education in the academies and ateliers abroad, their different approaches to painting including, Social realist portraits, plein air landscapes and seascapes and fantasy costume dramas.
 There will be a focus on Women artists who pioneered the way for many to follow in their footsteps.
 The fame the Newlyn Artists achieved at home and abroad in the 1880s and 90s and the significance of the founding of NEWLYN ART GALLERY will also be included.